-UNMISS supported legislative reviews through consultative processes, inclusion of vulnerable groups, strengthening of oversight bodies, and promotion of gender responsive strategies, with some legislation recently enacted into law.
-Overall, progress remained slow, despite strong technical support from UNMISS.
+The Mission supported legislative reviews through consultative processes, inclusion of vulnerable groups, strengthening of oversight bodies and promotion of gender-responsive strategies, with some legislation recently enacted into law.
+Overall, progress remained slow, despite strong technical support from the Mission

-51. UNMISS efforts to support legislative reviews and oversight bodies yielded legal reforms mainly in the recent passage of five security acts39 in December 2022.
-UNMISS consulted with the National Constitutional Amendment Committee (NCAC), supporting amendments to the Transitional Constitution of the Republic of South Sudan (TCRSS).
-Ongoing support included inclusive reviews of the Criminal Procedure Code and the Penal Code, among others, such as the reforms to the Political Parties Act and the Elections Act.
-Oversight bodies struggled with staff retention in the face of unpaid wages and office evictions, for those that were functional, it was in part thanks to UNMISS facilitation of reviews, consultations, technical advice, and facilitation of travel to states.
-South Sudan participated in the Universal Periodic Review and implemented recommendations with support from HRD.
-For example, the Mission supported the ratification of the Convention on the Rights of the Persons with Disability.
+51. UNMISS efforts to support legislative reviews and oversight bodies yielded legal reforms mainly in the recent adoption of five security acts35 in December 2022.
+UNMISS consulted with the National Constitutional Amendment Committee, supporting amendments to the Transitional Constitution of the Republic of South Sudan.
+Ongoing support included inclusive reviews of the Criminal Procedure Code and the Penal Code, inter alia, such as the reforms to the Political Parties Act and the National Elections Act.
+Oversight bodies struggled with staff retention in the face of unpaid wages and office evictions; for those that were functional, it was in part thanks to UNMISS facilitation of reviews, consultations, technical advice and facilitation of travel to states.
+South Sudan participated in the universal periodic review and implemented recommendations with support from the Human Rights Division.
+For example, the Mission supported the ratification of the Convention on the Rights of Persons with Disabilities.